by: Linda Robison / Facial Fitness Specialist

 Question: Can I still kiss, eat, or talk normally?

 Answer: Yes, but it may feel a little awkward at first—especially if both the top and bottom lips are treated.
-Some people notice slight changes when eating or sipping (I found soup tricky the first time!), but talking and kissing are usually fine.
-Most of the odd sensations fade within a few days.
+Some people notice slight changes when eating or sipping but talking and kissing are usually fine.

 Question: Can it be reversed?

-Answer: Not really — you have to wait for Botox to wear off
+Answer: No. You have to wait for Botox to wear off

 Question: How soon before an event should I get a lip flip?